7 Matcha Secrets & Tips from a Student of Traditional Japanese Tea Ceremony

 HOW TO STORE MATCHA

 If you have never witnessed the sacred art of Japanese tea ceremony, I highly encourage you to attend one.
 I respectfully request that consumers make an effort to understand some of the history and artistry behind it.
-There are many non-Japanese companies that have colonized, capitalized, and appropriated this indigenous food-way of Japan in recent years, to the detriment of matcha families in Japan, who have been running their businesses for more than eight generations.
+There are many non-Japanese companies that have capitalized on matcha in recent years, to the detriment of matcha families in Japan, who have been running their businesses for more than eight generations.

-There are two schools of traditional Japanese tea ceremony: Urasenke and Omotesenke.
+There are several different schools of Japanese tea ceremony.
 I study tea from the Urasenke lineage of tea, and there are schools all over the world where tea ceremony is performed in large cities and smaller towns.
 I’ve even heard of an Urasenke school in Dubai and in Hawaii, where students wear mumus instead of kimono!
 Individual tea teachers also perform public tea ceremonies.
 Just Google Urasenke and your city, and a list of tea events is sure to come up!
+Omotesenke is another popular tea school.

 Japanese tea ceremony is a very spiritual experience, and it’s taught me so much about humility, and how to be a thoughtful and kind host, guest, and person.
 I’ve also learned so much about Japanese craftsmanship in the tools used for tea.
 For me, tea ceremony is a type of meditation, and provides a moment of respite from our fast-paced, polarized, modern society.